borgmatic-collective/borgmatic/docs/how-to/inspect-your-backups.md

 repository, and even browse the backed up files in that archive.

 Use the keyboard or the mouse to navigate the UI.
 The footer at the bottom of the screen shows some of the available keys.
-Logs shows up directly in the UI at the [selected verbosity](https://torsion.org/borgmatic/reference/command-line/logging/), although logs are hidden by default.
+Logs show up directly in the UI at the [selected verbosity](https://torsion.org/borgmatic/reference/command-line/logging/), although logs are hidden by default.